-Consultant appointment panels
+Consultant appointments' panels

 The Good Practice Guidance describes one of the core members for consultant appointments as 'a consultant from the Trust, who, if available, should be from the relevant specialty'.
-Where the employing organisation does not employ other consultants from the same or from other specialties, it is recommended that a consultant from the same specialty from the geographical area in which the post is being established.
+Where the employing organisation does not employ other consultants from the same or from other specialties, it is recommended that a consultant from the same specialty from the geographical area in which the post is being established

-For consultant in health protection posts, a health protection consultant or regional consultant epidemiologist (but not the outgoing incumbent of the post being advertised) should normally be included on the AAC as a consultant from the employer, who, if available, should be from the relevant specialty').
+For Consultant in Communicable Disease Control (CCDC) posts (or consultant in health protection, or combined CCDC/CPHM, or combined consultant in microbiology/communicable disease control, or regional consultant epidemiologist posts), a CCDC or regional consultant epidemiologist (but not the outgoing incumbent of the post being advertised) should normally be included on the AAC as 'a consultant from the Trust, who, if available, should be from the relevant specialty').

-DPH appointment panels
+England: local authority DPH appointment panels